Saturday, 14 September 2013

 I didn't go on with The Sentimental Education after that evening in the garden, although I thought the first chapter very fine, and turned instead to Ripley Under Ground, by Miss Highsmith.
 The title is to be taken literally.
 Ripley almost ends up being buried in a grave that he originally dug for someone else, whom he killed in a cellar, but he gets out of that grave, and pursues the man who had tried to bury him across Europe, to save him from suicide, but that man commits suicide anyway, and Ripley hacks at his body in order to burn and bury it, before carefully preserving the remaining ashes, in order to pretend that these are the remains of someone else, whom he, Ripley, impersonated, and who also committed suicide.

 Am I any better than Ripley?
 Is anyone else?
-I have been in the dock at the Old Bailey for trying to get someone thrust into a car at my occupied house in the Algarve, driven over the border to Spain, killed there, and the body disposed of in the thick vegetation, to confuse the police.
+I have been in the dock at the Old Bailey andcondemned there for trying to get someone thrust into a car at my occupied house in the Algarve, driven over the border to Spain, killed there, and the body disposed of in the thick vegetation, to confuse the police.
 Was that nice?

 And, on a more trivial scale, there are two people in Altura who are taking money off me almost every day under the guise of friendship.
 I said in a previous post that I liked the amusing younger druggy more than the rapacious old alcoholic woman.
 But a few nights ago I met Joaquim the Breba in the dark main road of Altura, and expected that he would greet me with his usual shouts of joy, but instead he came over to me, and stared at me so long and hard and so silently and with such venom that I thought he would hit me.
 Then he suddenly dropped the hostility and was his usual smiling, wheedling self.